 Members of her surviving family include her husband, Dr. Frank Krajcik, Sunapee, NH; her mother, Ludmilla Borisjuk, Sunapee, NH and Gulfport, FL; six children, Richard Krajcik and wife, Jody, Pembroke, NH; Deborah Krajcik, Keene, NH; Sandra Cashion, Cary, NC; Ellen Wirta and her husband.
 Mark, Sunapee, NH; Lorena Montefusco and her husband, Frank, Raleigh, NC; Tanya Kress and her husband, Joel, Weare, NH; 14 grandchildren: Carol, Matt, Rachel and husband Dany, Sarah, Hannah, Alexandra, Anna, Erin, Nate, Tara, Jake, Loren, Anthony, and Samuel; brothers: Igor Boris and wife, Suzanne, Westbrook and Lova Borisjuk and wife, Deborah, North Haven; and many nieces and nephews.

-Funeral Matins Service will be held at 4 p.m. this Friday in the Holy Resurrection Orthodox Church.
-Calling hours are 5 to 8 p.m. immediately following.
-Funeral liturgy will be celebrated at 9:30 a.m. on Saturday in the church with the V.Rev.
+Funeral Matins Service was held at 4 p.m. this Friday in the Holy Resurrection Orthodox Church.
+Calling hours were immediately following.
+Funeral liturgy was celebrated on Saturday in the church with the V.Rev.
 Andrew Tregubov, officiating.
-Graveside services will follow in Mountain View Cemetery in Claremont, NH.
-Arrangements are under the direction of the Roy Funeral Home, 93 Sullivan Street, Claremont, NH.
-Flowers and/or donations may be sent to Holy Resurrection Orthodox Church Memorial Fund, 99 Sullivan Street, Claremont, NH.
+Graveside services followed in Mountain View Cemetery in Claremont, NH.
+Arrangements were under the direction of the Roy Funeral Home, Claremont, NH.

 My mother, Irina Krajcik, lived an extraordinary life while she was growing up in Europe.
 She spent the rest of her life trying to forget her traumatic childhood.
 Just recently, she started talking about her experiences growing up during the war.